-Following the successful conclusion of a pilot study, Clinithink’s CLiX software is now being used by the Newcastle upon Tyne Hospitals NHS Foundation Trust – one of the UK’s leading clinical research centres – to improve patient recruitment in their clinical trials.
+Following the successful conclusion of a pilot study, Clinithink’s CLiX accelerate is now being used by the Newcastle upon Tyne Hospitals NHS Foundation Trust - one of the UK’s leading clinical research centres - to improve patient recruitment in their clinical trials.

-A strong, collaborative relationship has been established between Clinithink and the Newcastle Hospitals and, as CLiX has made Newcastle a more attractive clinical research site thanks to its improved patient recruitment capabilities, Newcastle is now looking to expand its use of Clinithink’s CLiX software into its non-commercial trial space too.
+A strong, collaborative relationship has been established between Clinithink and the Newcastle Hospitals and, as CLiX accelerate has made Newcastle a more attractive clinical research site thanks to its improved patient recruitment capabilities, Newcastle is now looking to expand its use of Clinithink’s CLiX accelerate into its non-commercial trial space too.

 Professor Julia Newton, Deputy Medical Director of Newcastle upon Tyne Hospitals said: “Working with Clinithink has changed how we deliver commercial work.
 We have topped the NIHR league tables for research for seven consecutive years now, we are proud of how we deliver to time and target, and we are always looking for ways to work better and more efficiently.
 Clinithink represents such innovation for us.”

 Just like the rest of the clinical trials industry Newcastle had, in the past, suffered from recruitment challenges.
 The institution knew all too well that more than three-quarters of all clinical trials experience delay, with the daily bill for this delay being somewhere between $600,000 and $8m.
 Awareness of this, coupled with a desire to increase its commercial research activity, drove Newcastle to seek out a solution that would identify the appropriate patients for clinical trial recruitment more effectively.